 By Christopher B. Dolan and Katelyn P. Dembowski

-Christopher B. Dolan is the owner of the Dolan Law Firm, PC.
-Katelyn P. Dembowski is an associate attorney in our San Francisco office.
-We serve clients throughout the Bay Area and California from offices in San Francisco, Oakland and Los Angeles.
-Email questions for future articles to: email@example.com.
-Each situation is different and this column does not constitute legal advice.
+Christopher B. Dolan is the owner of Dolan Law Firm, PC.
+Katelyn P. Dembowski is an Associate Attorney in our Oakland Office.
+We serve clients throughout the San Francisco Bay Area and California from our offices in San Francisco, Oakland and Los Angeles.
+Email questions and topics for future articles to: email@example.com.
+Each situation is different, and this column does not constitute legal advice.
 We recommend that you consult with an experienced trial attorney to fully understand your rights.